gatsbyjs/gatsby/docs/tutorial/part-three/index.md

 ![with-layout2](with-layout2.png)

 Sweet, the layout is working!
-Now, your text is centered and constrained to a column 650 pixels wide, as you specified.
+The content of your index page is still centered.

 But try navigating to `/about/`, or `/contact/`.
 The content on those pages still won't be centered.